 Ms Karin Fleming

-I remind you that students should wear correct school uniform at all times, including the school tie and jumper.
-Please purchase school trousers for your sons which are regular or slim cut, rather than a ‘skinny’ cut as these are impractical for normal school wear.
-Sixth year girls may wear a pinstripe shirt and sixth year boys wear navy-blue school trousers.
-These are per the uniform regulations in the Code of Behaviour, outlined in the school journal, but I repeat them here at the request of the Parent Council.
+I remind you that students should wear correct school uniform at all times, including the school tie and crested jumper.
+Please purchase school flannel trousers for your sons which are regular or slim cut, rather than ‘skinny’ cut.

-In wishing you the best for Summer 2017, I thank you again for your generosity and support for the College,
+I want to thank you all again for your support for the school.